jacknot/justin.duch.me/_posts/2021-03-24-lisp_is_best.md

 > Since making Scheme object-oriented is so easy, many Scheme hackers have done so.
 More to the point, many *individual* Scheme hackers have done so.
 In the 1990s, this led to a veritable warehouse inventory list of object-oriented packages for the language.
 The Paradox of Choice, alone, guaranteed that none of them would become standard.

-And you know what?
+You know what?
 You're absolutely right, we don't need a thousand different Lisp dialects.
 But don't you think that the fact that you can even do this is...

 **COOL AS FUCK.**